huggingface/blog/rwkv.md

 #### Instruction fine-tuned / chat version: RWKV-4 raven

 Bo has also trained a “chat” version of the RWKV architecture, the RWKV-4 Raven model.
-It is a RWKV-4 pile model fine-tuned on ALPACA, CodeAlpaca, Guanaco, GPT4All, ShareGPT and more.
+It is a RWKV-4 pile (RWKV model pretrained on The Pile dataset) model fine-tuned on ALPACA, CodeAlpaca, Guanaco, GPT4All, ShareGPT and more.
 The model is available in multiple versions, with models trained on different languages (English only, English + Chinese + Japanese, English + Japanese, etc.) and different sizes (1.5B parameters, 7B parameters, 14B parameters).

 All these models are available on Hugging Face Hub.